technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/README.md

 At the end of workshop, you will have the knowledge necessary to build a data pipeline that will ingest SAP and Cosmos DB data into a common data warehouse.
 You will be able analyze AR and sales data to deliver a 360-degree view of customers’ accounts.

 The primary goal for this system is to extract SAP data into a single dashboard for use in self-service reporting.

 ### Whiteboard design session

 In this whiteboard design session, you will learn how to design a solution to allow customers to pull data from multiple data sources, provide an analytics, and automate repetitive tasks.

+### Hands-on lab

+In this hands-on lab you will extract (historical) Sales Orders from SAP S/4 HANA and historical payments from a non-SAP system, in this case Cosmos DB using Azure Synapse Analytics pipelines.
+You will visualize the extracted Sales Orders and invoice data with Power BI.
+Next, you will unleash the power of data using Azure Machine Learning to train a model to predict incoming cash flow.
+You will learn to implement dashboards and alerting using Power BI and Power Automate.
+Finally, you will add the ability to update data in SAP based on insights gained from the prediction model.

 ## Azure services and related products